uripast/weatherstack/README.md

 - reads json from weatherstack
 - inserting to sqlite data table
 - querying from sqlite data table
-- wrapping the paramaters
+- wrapping the paramaters using config.py
-- running tests for each steps
+- used requriments file to check all imported libraries
-- having main method orchestrating all steps
+- added dockerfile to run from outside run this two commands:
-- used requriment files to check all imported libraries
+- docker build -t weatherstack .
-- added dockerfile to run from outside
+- docker run -it --rm --name weatherstack weatherstack